SoftBank CEO Masayoshi Son is only the latest to say it – robots will outnumber humans in “x” years. Son says “x” equals “30.”

 The SoftBank executive has a strong belief in the future of robotics and the Internet of Things (IoT).
 So much so he started a $100 billion technology-investment fund with a Saudi sovereign-wealth fund, bought British microprocessor designer ARM Holdings PLC for $32 billion and acquired U.S. asset manager Fortress Investment Group PLC for $3.3 billion.

 The reason for amassing so much money so quickly, Son says, is that 30 years will pass before we know it.
 “That is why,” he said, “I’m in a hurry to aggregate cash to invest.”
 The fund, called the SoftBank Vision Fund will be focused on AI, IoT and smart robots.

 The biggest concern most people have about robots and AI is whether technology will replace millions of jobs in coming decades.
 One expert says if technology keeps accelerating at the current rate, robots and artificial intelligence could replace tens of millions of jobs 2037.

 And it’s not just one or two voices.
 Microsoft Corp.
-(NASDAQ:MSFTC) co-founder along with Tesla Inc. (NASDAQ:TSLAC) founder, Elon Musk have both worked on economic policies to mitigate the potential disruption of robots in the world’s labor markets.
+(NASDAQ:MSFTA) co-founder along with Tesla Inc. (NASDAQ:TSLAF) founder, Elon Musk have both worked on economic policies to mitigate the potential disruption of robots in the world’s labor markets.